Adhesions

 Treating a blocked bowel

-Often the bowel is only partly blocked and gets better (unkinks) after being rested for a time.
+Usually, the bowel is only partly blocked and gets better after being rested for a time.
 This may mean:

 A low-residue diet contains very low amounts of fibre.
-This means it is more easily broken down into smaller particles by the digestive system.
+This means the digestive system can break food down more easily into smaller particles.
 Your nurse or doctor will explain this diet in more detail if you need to follow it for a short time.

 If the bowel is completely blocked, you may need an urgent operation to relieve it.